seanpat09/blog/standup.md

 By now, you should have realized I'm being sarcastic and if any of this sounds familiar, then you are doing it wrong.

 Daily stand-ups are a common practice in many technology companies, but I have rarely seen it done right.
 It usually turns into people trying to justify that they are busy, devolving into a 30 minute affair of no value.
-So when I joined the Galvanize Software team, I was surprised that our daily stand-up never lasted longer than 10 minutes.
-Here's a few ground rules that we have come up with for ours:
+But when I joined the Galvanize Software team, I was surprised that our daily stand-up never lasted longer than 10 minutes.

+Here's a few ground rules that we have come up with that might help yours:

 * Everyone should be standing, encouraging a short meeting
 * The participants should all be on the same team, in order to keep the meeting relevant to everyone